 Early intervention provides parents and caregivers with the opportunity to expand their knowledge and support their child’s growth and development.
 The program teaches parents how to interact with their infant or toddler, how to meet their child’s specific needs and how to enhance development.

 DSSA offers a range of services to support the growth and development of children in the early years.
-The program reflects a family centred approach to Early Intervention providing home visiting, centre based services, child assessments and individual plans.
+The program reflects a family centred approach to Early Intervention providing home visiting, Early Intervention playgroups, assistance with individual plans and accessing community and education services.

-Pre- and post-natal visiting in the hospital and home, free of charge
+Pre- and post-natal visiting in the hospital and for home, free of charge

 Pre and postnatal visiting in the hospital and home for babies and children to provide family support and information about the medical conditions and other developmental issues associated with Down syndrome and related developmental conditions.